 Posted by on

 You hear this on a regular basis, mostly from Texans.
 The fact is that many delicious traditional (and non-traditional) chilis are made with beans and/or tomatoes.
 There is in fact some basis for this myth.
-Traditional Texas-style chili is usually made without beans or tomatoes, but that’s just one regional variant.
+Traditional Texas-style chili is usually made without beans or tomatoes, and it can be great, but that’s just one regional variant.

 What about “Cincinnati” chili?
 I used to think it was meant as a variant on southwestern chili, and a very poor one at that.
 I learned later that Cincinnati chili is actually a dish invented by Greek immigrants in Cincinnati and meant as a spaghetti sauce or hot dog topping.
 It has some chili powder in it, but also more traditional Mediterranean spices such as cinnamon, nutmeg, cloves, and cinnamon.
 Learn more on Google.